Below-maintaining-balance penalty is the most common banking concern that account owners write to us.

 What Are the Common Reasons Why Account Owners Suffer This Penalty?

-.
-The account owner knows there’s a maintaining balance requirement but is not able to maintain the
+- They know there’s a maintaining balance requirement but are not able to maintain the required balance.

 Why Is There a Maintaining Balance Requirement?